 Lockdown: How restrictions are easing across the UK

-People in Scotland are set to see an easing of coronavirus restrictions on Friday, joining the other three nations in the UK in updating rules this week.
+People in Scotland are set to see an easing of coronavirus restrictions on Friday while a sweeping range of lockdown relaxations are due to take place in Northern Ireland within weeks.

-Nicola Sturgeon has announced that people will be able to leave their local authority area to socialise and exercise, while restrictions on gatherings are to be relaxed.
+Earlier this week Scotland’s First Minister Nicola Sturgeon announced that people will be able to leave their local authority area to socialise and exercise, while restrictions on gatherings are to be relaxed.

-The First Minister said a reduction in prevalence of the virus meant some acceleration of planned lockdown easing was possible.

-It comes after a number of restrictions were eased across England, Wales and Northern Ireland on Monday.
+The reopening of the tourism and hospitality sectors in Northern Ireland has also been fast-tracked as part of a series of measures agreed by Stormont ministers on Thursday.

 Here is the picture across the UK.